se4u/numpy-sharedmem/README.rst

 numpy-sharedmem
 ---------------

-A shared memory module for numpy by Sturla Molden and G. Varoquaux code de found posted on scipy list at http://folk.uio.no/sturlamo/python/sharedmem-feb13-2009.zip  See also Sturla's tutorial:
+A shared memory module for numpy by Sturla Molden and G. Varoquaux, adapted from Robert Kern.
+Code found posted on scipy list at http://folk.uio.no/sturlamo/python/sharedmem-feb13-2009.zip  See also Sturla's tutorial:

 Packaging by Chris Lee-Messer
 License: scipy license (2009)